dclarke7/transportation_problem/README.md

 My goal is that this short minimum working example helps demonstrate how Julia's [JuMP](https://jump.dev/JuMP.jl/stable/) mathematical programming language works through an MWE of this classic transport LP problem.

 I've since edited the [Julia section of the Transportation Problem page on Rosetta Code](https://rosettacode.org/wiki/Transportation_problem#Julia) with this example.
-I also took the liberty of adding [an MWE in R to Rosetta Code](https://rosettacode.org/wiki/Transportation_problem#R) and this repository, which I adopted from [someone else's code](https://gist.github.com/rsalaza4/ef68b1dee9b7334bd4913985850d8566).
+I also went ahead and added [an MWE in R to Rosetta Code](https://rosettacode.org/wiki/Transportation_problem#R) and this repository, which I adopted from [someone else's code](https://gist.github.com/rsalaza4/ef68b1dee9b7334bd4913985850d8566).
 The code uses `lpSolve::lp.transport`.